Anatomy of Parity-violating Trispectra in Galaxy Surveys: Conclusion and Discussion

 From this study, we also found that the massive spinning particle production with chemical potential enhancement is a promising target for future primordial non-Gaussianity searches.
 Their trispectra can be both sizable and parity-violating, and they can be naturally expressed in factorizable form for computing the galaxy 4PCF.
 We anticipate the upcoming LSS missions will place stronger constraints on such models or even uncover potential evidence of their distinctive signatures.

 As extensions to this study, one may consider carrying out a parameter scan on the particle mass and chemical potential of the full model to see if BOSS data prefers other shapes of the full model.
 From a theoretical perspective, a full model with chemical potential enhancement should also show up in other correlation functions, such as in the bispectrum.
 Therefore, a joint analysis of 3PCF, parity-preserving 4PCF, and parity-violating 4PCF on model parameters may also be interesting.
 We also mentioned that full models seem to encode nontrivial angular dependence beyond contact-interaction-like toy models.
-This brings the question of whether some criteria on when full-model template fitting is indispensable over the more efficient fitting using templates based on fully factorizable functions that approximate the full model.
+This raises the question of whether there are criteria for determining when full-model template fitting is indispensable, as opposed to the more efficient fitting that uses templates based on fully factorizable functions approximating the full model.
 The answer lies in how to quantify the ``goodness of fit" of the full model and its approximation.
 In the future, it may be interesting to study whether it is feasible to ``unfold" the noisy data from position space back to the distributions in momentum space which typically interfaces with phenomenological model building better using techniques such as machine learning.

-\paragraph{Acknowledgment.} We thank Jiamin Hou, Wayne Hu, Austin Joyce, Hayden Lee, and Oliver Philcox for useful discussions.
+\acknowledgments We thank Jiamin Hou, Wayne Hu, Austin Joyce, Hayden Lee, Oliver Philcox, and Xi Tong for useful discussions.
 This work was completed with resources provided by the University of Chicago’s Research Computing Center.
 YB and LTW are supported by the Department of Energy grant DE-SC0013642.
 ZX is supported by NSFC under Grants No.\ 12275146 and No.\ 12247103, the National Key R\&D Program of China (2021YFC2203100), and the Dushi Program of Tsinghua University.
-YZ is supported by the GRF grant 11302824 from the Hong Kong Research Grants Council.
+YZ is supported by the GRF Grants No. 11302824 and No. 11310925 from the Hong Kong Research Grants Council and the Grant No. 9610645 and No. 7020130 from the City University of Hong Kong.
 YZ acknowledges the Aspen Center for Physics, which is supported by NSF grant PHY-2210452, for hospitality during the initial phase of the work.